 Even if you’ve been late before, start making every payment on time even if it’s the minimum.

 The next thing you can do to improve your credit score is to pay off your debts and credit cards.
 The debt to credit ratio or credit utilization ratio is the second biggest factor that goes into your credit score.
 Do everything you can to bring down those credit card and loan balances quickly to send your score in the right direction.

-Another way to better your score is to not take on any more debt if you can afford it.
+Another way to improve your credit score is to not take on any more debt if you can afford it.
 It seems counterintuitive since you’re trying to take on a car loan, but when you apply for new credit, your score takes a hit.
 That’s why it’s best to get your score as high as you can before taking on a car loan or lease payment.

 The bottom line to take away from this article is that your credit score is very important whether you want to get an auto loan, home loan, or any other type of credit.
 If you’re in the market for a new vehicle, your best bet is to examine your credit to see where you stand.